 VIDEO: In June 2017, Joshua Wong talked to Al Jazeera about Hong Kong's pro-democracy movement.
 Click here to watch the full episode of Talk to Al Jazeera on Hong Kong 20 years after the handover.

-Hong Kong - Eighteen-year-old Joshua Wong is addicted to smartphones.
-Slim-built and in thick-rimmed, lenseless glasses, he is an archetypal Hong Kong teenager.
-Even the protest t-shirt he wears features a funny 'manga' cartoon.
+Hong Kong - Twenty-year-old Joshua Wong is addicted to smartphones.
+Slim-built and in thick-rimmed, lensless glasses, he is an archetypal Hong Kong teenager.
+Even the protest t-shirt he wears features a funny "manga" cartoon.

-But, just a year ago, this harmless looking youngster was one of the leaders of the Umbrella Revolution, a pro-democracy movement that barricaded itself in downtown Hong Kong.
-And now, despite political pressure and physical assaults, he remains defiant, even drawing a roadmap for Hong Kong's democracy.
+But, in 2014, this harmless-looking youngster was one of the leaders of the Umbrella Revolution, a pro-democracy movement that barricaded itself in downtown Hong Kong.
+And now, despite political pressure and physical assaults, he remains defiant, even drawing a plan for Hong Kong's democracy.